smartdevicelink/sdl_overview_guides/docs/Overview/index.md

 ### Supported Platforms

-This section quickly points out which platforms for the application, Core, and HMI sides of the project can be used.
+This section quickly points out which platforms can be used for the application, Core, and HMI parts of the project.

 ### Getting Started

 The first few guides will be centered around getting SDL started.

-1. Establish a transport level connection
+1. Establish a connection over the transport.
-2. App initiates a protocol level session start, Core accepts.
+2. How the app starts the SDL protocol and how Core accepts.
-3. App registers itself onto the head unit.
-Core responds with system information
+3. How the app registers itself onto the head unit and how Core responds with system information.
-4. Activating the App
+4. How the app is activated for user interaction

 ### Protocol Spec

-This section defines the lowest level of SDL.
-It defines how the byte level code is communicated between the application library and the head unit / Core.
+This section describes the lowest level of SDL.
+It defines how the byte level data is communicated between the application library and the head unit / Core.
 It contains information on what protocol level packets are used, basic handshakes, etc.

 ### RPC Spec

-The majority of messages that get sent between the app library and head unit are of RPC messages.
-These messages are actually wrapped in the SDL Protocol header and format.
-The RPC messages contain information to perform certain actions, notify of certain events, etc. It defines much of what SDL can do.
+This section describes the higher level JSON-RPC messages that get sent.
+These messages are higher-level messages sent using the protocol spec's lower level messages (see above).
+The majority of messages that get sent between the app and head unit are RPC messages.
+The RPC messages contain information to perform and respond to actions, notify of events, etc. The RPC spec defines much of what SDL can do.

 ### Policies

-SmartDeviceLink uses a policies for enforcing rules on what messages can be sent by and to connected applications.
-This section will give an overview of that functionality and how the policy table is updated.
+SmartDeviceLink uses policies to enforce rules about which messages can be sent to and from connected apps.
+This section will give an overview of that functionality and how to update the policy table, which declares these policies for all known apps.

 ### App Services

-Connected applications can augment a head unit's service offerings using SDL.
-Head units can use the service specific information into their own system as a unified API for that service type.
-This includes displaying service data outside the app's template view and make that app feel integrated directly with the head unit.
+Connected applications can augment a head unit's service offerings (such as navigation and weather) using SDL.
+Head units can feed the service specific information into their own system as a unified API for that app service type.
+This includes displaying service data outside the app's template view and makes that app feel integrated directly with the head unit.

 ### Best Practices

-There are certain items that should be followed that aren't necessary defined as requirements.
-These items are shared within this section.
+This section contains items that aren't hard requirements but are best practices to ensure that the widest variety of apps work properly with your head unit.

 ### FAQ